Manage your current account

 Before you apply online you need to know..

-- You can only add or remove someone to an account if you hold a Select or Private Account.
+- You can only add someone to your account if you hold a Select or Private account.
 See guidance

-- If the account you are looking to add a party to is already a joint account or if the account you are looking to remove a party from has an overdraft of £250 and over, you will be unable to use the online process.
+- If the account you are looking to add a party to is already a joint account, you will be unable to use the online service.
 To process this request we will need you to visit your local branch.

 What will be required from you and the party you want to add or remove from your account?

 - Proof of identity is required from both parties.
 Forms of identification accepted online will be a valid driving licence, passport, European ID or Biometric Residence Permit along with a selfie photo from the front and side profile.

 - If the person you are adding to your account is already an Ulster Bank customer they will only need to upload 1 photo ID along with a selfie from the front and side profile.
 If they do NOT hold an Ulster Bank account they will need to provide 2 forms of ID, proof of address and also a selfie photo from the front and the side profile.